greatscottgadgets/facedancer/docs/source/facedancer_examples.rst

 :example:`mass-storage.py`
 --------------------------

-An emulation of a USB Mass Storage device, ``mass-storage`` can take a raw disk image file as input and present it to a target host as drive that can be mounted, read and written to.
+An emulation of a USB Mass Storage device, the mass-storage example can take a raw disk image file as input and present it to a target host as drive that can be mounted, read and written to.

 You can create an empty disk image for use with the emulation using: